markkohdev/python-env-starter/README.rst

 You should now see the new files, ``.env``, ``setup.sh``, and ``.gitignore``

-then commit the changes to your own repo :)
+then just commit the new files to your own repo :)